oladotunsobande/housing-grpc/README.md

 # Housing gRPC

-This is a gRPC microservice that performs Break-Even analysis
+This is a gRPC microservice that performs Break-Even analysis.

 ## Estimation Parameters

 For the purpose of this example, we will store our estimation parameters as environment variables.
+You can add a data layer for persisting and querying these parameters from a database.

 You can set your preferred values here.
 All environment variables are store in the `.env.sample` file.

 NOTE: Ensure you created a `.env` file in the root directory and add these variables to the file